dotfurther/OpenDiscoverSDK/README.md

    - Indexing document format classification as fields (ex: WordProcessing, Spreadsheet, etc are file format classifications).
 Users can limit searches to all "WordProcessing" or all "Spreadsheet" document classifications, for example.
    - Indexing MD5/SHA-1 binary and content based hashes as fields.
 When searching index, duplicate documents returned by a search can be indicated and grouped together.
    - Indexing languages identified in extracted text as a field to aid in searching for documents that contain foreign languages.
+   - Indexing the sensitive item information (PII) in order to find sensitive documents.